 As

-interface gives us much flexibility, we can also perform unit tests.
-With NUnit and FluentAssertions, we can easily write unit tests.`[TestFixture] public class RegisterModelValidatorTest { private IValidator _validator; [SetUp] public void Init() { this._validator = new RegisterViewModelValidator(); } [Test] [TestCase("email", "password", "password", false)] [TestCase(null, "password", "password", false)] [TestCase("e@mail.com", "password", "password", true)] public void RegisterViewModel_Should_Be_Validated(string email, string password, string confirmPassword, bool expected) { var vm = new RegisterViewModel() { Email = email, Password = password, ConfirmPassword = confirmPassword, }; var result = this._validator.Validate(vm); result.IsValid.Should().Be(expected); } `
+IValidatorinterface gives us much flexibility, we can also perform unit tests.
+With NUnit and FluentAssertions, we can easily write unit tests.`[TestFixture] public class RegisterModelValidatorTest { private IValidator _validator; [SetUp] public void Init() { this._validator = new RegisterViewModelValidator(); } [Test] [TestCase("email", "password", "password", false)] [TestCase(null, "password", "password", false)] [TestCase("e@mail.com", "password", "password", true)] public void RegisterViewModel_Should_Be_Validated(string email, string password, string confirmPassword, bool expected) { var vm = new RegisterViewModel() { Email = email, Password = password, ConfirmPassword = confirmPassword, }; var result = this._validator.Validate(vm); result.IsValid.Should().Be(expected); } `Any validator implementing the

 [TestCase(“password”, “password”, false)]